FlorianDietz/comgra/README.md

 | -

 The Network tab shows a recursive breakdown of all network parameters, in tree form.
 We can see that none of the submodules has such a small number of parameters that it could form a bottleneck, which rules out one kind of bug.

+There is also a "Visualization" tab.
+This is an advanced feature described under [Custom Visualization](#custom-visualization).
+It is not relevant for this tutorial.

 Next, let's click the "Tensors" button and start the main analysis.